 As an A, second-class registered player, you can participate in the activities of the top team from training.
 If you can be involved in future league matches and Levain Cup as a member, you will accompany as a member of the official match, and even if it is difficult, I think that participating in official matches at the current age of player Sato will lead to the most growth, so there are options such as returning to the activities of U-18 and participating in the Premier League or participating in practice matches of the top team.
 I would like to discuss while always choosing the stage where player Sato can grow the most.

-During the pre-season camp, there was a moment when I was watching Sato and thought that he could definitely compete well in the professional world.
+During the pre-season camp, there was a moment when I saw Sato and thought he could definitely compete in the professional world.
 Without saying anything, Sato ran up to Nagatomo and jogged together, asking him various things and showing his high communication skills.
-I could sense his desire to improve and draw something out from Nagatomo.
-Also, there was a scene where Matsuki said to me, "Sato will become an amazing player."
-When I asked Sato himself for the reason, he said, "Our way of thinking and speaking are similar."
-I felt the potential and mental strength of Sato that made Matsuki say such things.
+I could sense his desire to improve and draw something out of Nagatomo.
+Also, Matsuki said to me, "Sato will become a great player."
+When I asked him why, he said, "His way of thinking and speaking is similar to mine."
+I could feel Sato's potential and mental strength that made Matsuki say such things about him.

-I am Ryunosuke SATO, who has recently signed a professional contract with Tokyo.
-I am delighted to be able to play as a professional player as a member of the club I have admired since I was a child.
-I believe that I have only just started at the starting line of a professional contract, so I want to have the awareness of a professional player from here on and play with a focus on results.
-I will continue to make efforts to become a player who will "ignite" not only Tokyo but the whole of Japan.
+I am Ryunosuke SATO, who has just signed a professional contract with Tokyo.
+I am delighted to be able to play as a professional player as a member of the club that I have admired since I was a child.
+I think I have only just started at the starting line of a professional contract, so I want to have the awareness of a professional player from here on and play with a focus on results.
+I will continue to work hard to become a player who can "excite" not only Tokyo but all of Japan.
 Thank you for your support.

 Q: Please share your honest feelings when you received the offer for a professional contract.